-The Hill has two faces: On one side, it's young and edgy, full of artists, musicians, and students.
+The Hill has two faces: on one side, it's young and edgy, full of artists, musicians, and students.
 Tattoo parlors and coffeehouses abound, as well as thumping music venues and bars.
 On the other side, it's elegant and upscale, with tree-lined streets, 19th-century mansions, and John Charles Olmsted's Volunteer Park and the Seattle Asian Art Museum.
 Converted warehouses, modern high-rises, colorfully painted two-story homes, and brick mansions all occupy the same neighborhood.
 There are parks aplenty and cute, quirky shops to browse, including one of the best bookstores in the city.

-The Pike–Pine Corridor (Pike and Pine streets running from Melrose Avenue to 15th Avenue) is the heart of the Hill.
+The Pike–Pine Corridor (Pike and Pine Streets running from Melrose Avenue to 15th Avenue) is the heart of the Hill.
 Pine Street is a slightly more pleasant walk, but Pike Street has more stores—and unless you're here in the evening (when the area's restaurants come to life), it's the stores and coffee shops that will be the main draw.
 The architecture along both streets is a mix of older buildings with small storefronts, a few taller buildings that have lofts and office spaces, and garages and warehouses (some converted, some not).
-Pine skirts Cal Anderson Park—a small, pleasant park with an unusual conic fountain and reflecting pool—it's a lovely place to take a break after walking and shopping.
+Pine skirts Cal Anderson Park—a small, pleasant park with an unusual conic fountain and reflecting pool—a lovely place to take a break after walking and shopping.
 Depending on weather, the park can be either very quiet or filled with all kinds of activities from softball games to impromptu concerts.

 The neighborhood's reputation as one of the city's hippest and most vibrant is bringing some good developments, too—Seattle's beloved Elliott Bay Book Company relocated here in the hopes that the constant street traffic and focus on the arts would revitalize its business.
-It’s within walking distance of several great pizzerias, ice cream shops, and coffeehouses.
+It’s within walking distance of several great pizzerias, ice-cream shops, and coffeehouses.